Understanding the Mastercard Excessive Chargeback Program

 The ECP also provides Mastercard with a mechanism for severing ties with merchants who deliberately flout their guidelines or intentionally defraud customers.

-What are the different tiers of the ECP?
+What Are the Different Tiers of the ECP?

 In the early days of the ECP, there was an additional tier of the program called Chargeback Monitored Merchant, which essentially just served as a warning for merchants that they were at risk of finding themselves in the higher tiers, which come with actual consequences.
 That way merchants would be well-informed of the consequences they would face if they didn't get their chargeback levels down.
 However, with the full rollout of the ECP, Mastercard eliminated this warning tier, leaving only the two higher tiers in place.